On the upper left corner sit the type and name of the page currently opened in Editor.

 - Meta Description: Edit the meta description

-- Lazy Loading (only for Professional and Advanced plans): Turn on/off the Lazy Loading feature.
+- Lazy Loading (only for Business and Advanced plans): Turn on/off the Lazy Loading feature.

 - “Publish“: Publish your edits.